AdrianChemicz/IoT-clock-project/README.md

 Concept:
 Main idea behind project was create device which will gather temperature data from three sensors and display it on LCD.
-Selected tempeture source value will be stored in FRAM memory.
+Selected temperature source value will be stored in FRAM memory.

 Device will be used also as clock so near temperature on main window will be display curent hour.
 Device will be use WiFi